Cars 2: Development

 Cars (2006) is the second Pixar film, after Toy Story (1995), to have a sequel as well as become a franchise.
-John Lasseter, the director of the film, explained that as with Toy Story 2 (1999) and Toy Story 3 (2010), Pixar would only commit to doing a sequel when they have come up with idea that is different from but also as good as or better than the original film.
+John Lasseter, the director of the film, explained that as with Toy Story 2 (1999) and Toy Story 3 (2010), Pixar would only commit to doing a sequel when they have come up with an idea that is different from but also as good as or better than the original film.
 Lasseter stated that "[...] the origins of Cars 2 came from three places": the idea of having a spy movie with cars as characters inspired by an abandoned sequence from the first film, the desire to take the original film's characters around the world in an international World Grand Prix, and the heart of the film which would address "[...]
 McQueen and Mater's friendship and how taking Mater out of Radiator Springs fractures their friendship […]".
 While traveling around the world promoting the first film, Lasseter imagined the characters in different countries.
 He said:

 I kept looking out thinking, 'What would Mater do in this situation, you know?'
 I could imagine him driving around on the wrong side of the road in the UK, going around in big, giant traveling circles in Paris, on the autobahn in Germany, dealing with the motor scooters in Italy, trying to figure out road signs in Japan.

 Pre-production began as early as 2006, the same year the first film was released, with production designer Harley Jessup tasked with designing the film's many planned sets.
 Brad Lewis, the producer of Ratatouille (2007), was chosen to be the director.
 Lewis was delegated with conducting the early research of the international countries and Formula One racing, while Lasseter would become more involved as the film entered production.
 Producer Denise Ream revealed that the first storyboard for the film, which was that of the film's opening sequence, originated from a deleted scene from the first film, storyboarded by the late Joe Ranft in 2001.
 Ream, who came on to the film in 2008, added that the film's official production length was three-and-a-half years, quicker than the standard five years that most Pixar films take.
 Pixar selected Ben Queen, co-creator and executive producer of the Fox television series Drive (2007), to write the film after discovering an original screenplay of his.
 Queen described the screenwriting process at Pixar as "very collaborative, very fun", and found Pixar's strategy of shifting genres on sequels to be "gutsy" and showed a real confidence in vision.
 In April 2008, Pixar unveiled its latest animation slate, with Cars 2 scheduled for a summer 2012 release.
 In September 2008, the film's release date was moved up to the summer of 2011.
 In 2009, Disney registered several domain names, hinting to audiences that the title and theme of the film would be in relation to a "World Grand Prix".